icon

 The materials making up the CPAP cushion liner are usually soft materials such as silicone, gel, foam, or memory foam.
 The right cushion will be dependent on your breathing pattern, preferred sleep position, and the set pressure of your machine.

-CPAP Accessories: Headgear
+CPAP Headgear laid out

 CPAP Headgear